UBC-MDS/public/module-desc-short.md

 DSCI 551 Exploratory Data Analysis for Data Science

-  * Describing data in terms of it location, spread, and general distribution.
+  * Describing data in terms of its location, spread, and general distribution.
 How to balance the use of procedures from classical, parametric statistics with robust approaches that account for outliers and missing data.

 DSCI 552 Statistical Inference and Computation I